 Tips for Cold Protection

-There are various steps you can take when it comes to protecting your cold-hardy palms during an especially cold winter or brief dips of freezing or below-freezing temperatures.
+There are various steps you can take when it comes to protecting your cold-hardy Atlanta palm trees during an especially cold winter or brief dips of freezing or below-freezing temperatures.

 - Water the soil around the palm’s rootball deeply the day before cold temperatures are expected.
 This helps insulate the root system keeping it warm.